centrahq/api-documentation/pages/03.fe-development/12.lowestprice/docs.md

 **Vouchers are not considered**.

 ### What about correcting price errors?

 There is no mechanism in place to correct a historical price.
 If a price was available, even for a split second, then it will show no matter what.
-That also applies to setting the price to `0` - it will show as `0` in the API.
+That also applies to setting the price to `0` - it will show as `0` (free product) in the API.

 ### When are the prices calculated?

 They are calculated asynchronously on any modification to a:
 - campaign
 - market
-- price list
+- pricelist
 - product variant

-They are also verified daily around midnight.
+They are also verified daily after midnight.

 ### Where can the lowest price be accessed?

-In Checkout and Shop APIs.
+Lowest price feature is supported in both Checkout and Shop APIs.
 Prices are recorded **only for direct to consumer stores**.

 In all the places where a product or selection response is returned:
 * Product listing (`POST /products`)